 Flu Information for Health Care Professionals

-Current testing shows that most of the Flu strains now are Influenza A H3N2.
-These strains appear to match well with the H3N2 component in this year’s vaccine.
-There are Influenza B strains circulating, and about 2/3 of these match with the strain in the vaccine.
-We are not seeing any new pandemic-like strains thus far.
+Current testing shows that most of the Flu strains now are the "pandemic" 2009 Influenza A H1N1.
+This strain has reasserted itself after several seasons of lower activity.
+They appear to match well with the H1N1 component in this year’s vaccine.
 This means that your patients will still receive benefit from being vaccinated if they have not already received a Flu shot.

 Given that testing for Flu is now widespread, we have received many

 questions about whom to treat.
 This is particularly true for infants